-Associate in Arts Degree: Graphic & Multimedia Design - Multimedia
+Associate in Arts Degree: Graphic & Multimedia Design

-The primary goal of the Graphic and Multimedia Design degree with emphasis in multimedia is to provide students with a foundation of knowledge and technical abilities required of a multimedia position.
-Elective courses provide preparedness to specific industry requirements.
-All courses are sequenced to facilitate transferability to an art or design program at a four-year university.
-Along with the transferability aspect of this program, the associate degree in Graphic and Multimedia Design with an emphasis in multimedia will also provide students with a set of basic skills and competencies.
+The primary goal of the Associate in Arts Degree in Graphic and Multimedia Design is to provide students with a foundation of knowledge and technical abilities required for a position within the field of graphic and multimedia design.
+In addition to providing students with basic skills and competencies, course work is sequenced to facilitate transferability to an art or design program at a four-year university.

-Students will be able to demonstrate proficiency in the core skills and knowledge required for employment in a multimedia position.
+Students will be able to demonstrate proficiency in the core skills and knowledge required for employment in a graphic and multimedia position.